Answers to your burning questions

 Where do participants sleep?

-At night, participants rest up in their pod’s cabin.
+At night, participants rest up in their pod’s dormitory.
 All cabins are all-gender spaces with bunk beds.

 What is social justice?